-The Harold Hacker Fund for the Advancement of Libraries provides support for projects and services above and beyond those made possible by the normal operating budgets of Rochester Regional Library Council (RRLC), the Monroe County Library System (MCLS)/Rochester Public Library (RPL), the Pioneer Library System (PLS) and their member libraries.
+The Harold Hacker Fund for the Advancement of Libraries provides support for projects and services above and beyond those made possible by the normal operating budgets of Rochester Regional Library Council (RRLC), the Monroe County Library System (MCLS)/Rochester Public Library (RPL), OWWL (formerly Pioneer) Library System and their member libraries.

-All contributions to the Hacker Fund are placed in the Endowment of Rundel Library Foundation with the income to be disbursed to one of the two following project areas:
+All contributions to the Hacker Fund are placed in FFRPL’s Endowment, with the income to be disbursed to one of the two following project areas:

 1. To further education and professional development for librarians and library staff throughout the five-county region served by Rochester Regional Library Council.

-2. To further innovative library projects and programs at RRLC member libraries and the Monroe County Library and Pioneer Library Systems and their member libraries.
+2. To further innovative library projects and programs at RRLC member libraries, the Monroe County Library System (MCLS), OWWL (formerly Pioneer) Library System and their member libraries.

 Rochester Regional Library Council owes its existence – and in no small way its successes – to Harold Hacker.
 He was the driving force behind the creation of public library systems in New York State and the leader of a movement that created the nine New York regional library councils.
 These consortia, which include public, academic, medical, corporate, special and school libraries, work cooperatively, sharing their resources and expertise to better serve all library users.